 - Dr. Tenma in Monster.
 He's a surgical prodigy and an excellent doctor in general, but he's completely oblivious about Dr. Heinemann's political games, and that costs him the life of a patient he could have saved.
 After that, he gets better and evolves into an All-Loving Hero.

 - This trope is addressed in Samurai Champloo: One of Jin's early opponents, Inuyaka, notes that while he's a very skilled swordsman, he hasn't had enough outside experience to fight him in an unfamiliar environment, as he's spent his entire life training in a dojo.
 (By contrast, his counterpart Mugen wouldn't know formal fighting if he was presented with an instruction manual.)

 - Pick a Gundam protagonist.
-Amuro, Kamille, Kira, Shinn, even the supposedly cynical Setsuna all start out pretty na´ve.
+Amuro, Kamille, Kira, Shinn, even the supposedly cynical Setsuna all start out pretty naïve.
 Then they get caught up in the war and, in one way or another, all break.
 In Shinn's case, the clever Big Bad exploits this, manipulating him into becoming one of the Co-Dragons without Shinn even realizing it until the end.

 - The Prince of Tennis: Kabaji Munehiro is one of the most formidable players due to his Power Copying abilities coupled his physical power.
 However, he often lacks experience with the techniques he copies from opponents, which allow both Kawamura and Tezuka to exploit this.

 - Mizuki from Kamisama Kiss knows quite a bit of magic and is far tougher and stronger than any ordinary human.
 However, he has lived a very sheltered life and when he is suddenly dropped into modern day Tokyo it really shows.